 12.1 Sub-contractor’s indemnity

-The Sub-contractor indemnifies the University of Melbourne and its employees, officers and agents (Affected Persons), and will keep the Affected Persons indemnified, against all Claims made against and Liabilities incurred by any Affected Persons arising out of or in connection with :
+The Sub-contractor indemnifies the University of Melbourne and its employees, officers and agents (Affected Persons), and will keep the Affected Persons indemnified, against all Claims made against and Liabilities incurred by any Affected Persons arising out of or in connection with the University of Melbourne to the extent caused by:

-any act or omission by the Sub-contractor, its Personnel or Key Personnel in the performance of its obligations under this Agreement;
+any negligent act or omission by the Sub-contractor, its Personnel or Key Personnel in the performance of its obligations under this Agreement;

 any material breach by the Sub-contractor, its Personnel or Key Personnel of obligations or warranties under this Agreement;

-any third party Claims arising in relation to a breach of this Agreement by the Sub-contractor;
+any third party Claims arising from a breach of this Agreement by the Sub-contractor;

 injury to, or death of, any person caused by any negligent act or omission of the Sub-contractor, any of its Personnel or any of the Key Personnel;

-loss of, or damage to, any real property or tangible property or intangible property caused by any negligent act or omission of the Sub-contractor, any of its Personnel or any of the Key Personnel; or
+Loss of, or damage to, any real property or tangible property or intangible property caused by any negligent act or omission of the Sub-contractor, any of its Personnel or any of the Key Personnel; or

-a breach of Confidential Information by the Sub-contractor, its Personnel or Key Personnel.
+a breach of clause 15 by the Sub-contractor.

-The Sub-contractor’s liability to indemnify the University of Melbourne will be reduced proportionately to the extent that any fault on the University of Melbourne’s part contributed to the relevant loss.
+The Sub-contractor’s liability to indemnify the University of Melbourne will be reduced proportionately to the extent that any negligence or breach of this Agreement on the University of Melbourne’s part contributed to the relevant Liability.

 12.2 Survival of indemnities